Jarrell28/reading-notes/class34/README.md

 # Reading Notes

-# Class 33 - Context API
+# Class 34 - <Login/> and <Auth />

 ## 1. Why is the Context API useful?

-- useMemo can help the performance of an application by “remembering” expensive functions and preventing a re-render every time there is a change in the application.
-[Resource](https://www.digitalocean.com/community/tutorials/react-usememo)

-- useReducer is great for managing more complicated state than you would want to manage with useState on its own.
-[Resource](https://daveceddia.com/usereducer-hook-examples/)
+It allows you to produce global variables that can be accessed from anywhere in the application.
+This is very useful for Login features where you have to keep track of the current user.
+[Resource](https://www.loginradius.com/blog/async/react-context-api/)

 ## 2. Can a component outside of a provider get its context?
-React requires this because it warns you when attempting to use custom hooks in unintended ways.
+No, it must be inside the provider wrapper

 ## 3. What are some common use cases for using the Context API?
-Custom Hooks provide you with reusuable functionality that you can use in multiple areas of your application.
+Accessing Current User, Themes, Shopping cart

 ## 4. Describe “Context Hell”